Top 9 Food Bank Fundraising Ideas and Strategies

 Reach out to local restaurants, cafes, resorts, and more for food donations.
 Stop by those locations in person if and when possible and explain that you’re leading a food bank.
 Ask if they regularly have any food items that, rather than throwing away, they could donate to the bank.
 Many will likely be willing to donate items that are reaching the sell-by dates, surplus items, and other leftover foods.

-If you’re reading this during the restrictions imposed as a result of the coronavirus pandemic, the situation might look a little bit different.
+If you’re reading this during the restrictions imposed as a result of the coronavirus pandemic, the situation might look a little different.
 In most countries, restaurants and similar establishments have been ordered to close.
 However, while this certainly makes things harder – there are still ways.

 For example, in Singapore, a large resort complex was closing for a month due to the coronavirus lockdown.
 The resort arranged for the restaurants on its premises to donate bread, vegetables, fruit, meat, dairy products, and 3,600 eggs to The Food Bank Singapore.

-If you’ve missed out on this opportunity as the restaurants, hotels, and air companies in your area have been closing down, not all is lost.
-Many of them are still doing deliveries and might still have surplus food to give.
+If you’ve missed out on this opportunity as restaurants, hotels, and air companies in your area have been closing down, not all is lost.
+Many are still doing deliveries and might still have surplus food to give.
 Make sure you reach out, connect, and see if they can donate to your food bank.

 food bank fundraising ideas